TonyPhipps/tech-notes/3dprinting_fdm.md

 Uses a 1.8 degree stepper with a leadscrew with 4mm lead.
 This makes the distance corresponding to a full step 4/200 = 0.02mm.
 Your layer height should be a multiple of this.
 Source: https://github.com/prusa3d/Original-Prusa-MINI/blob/master/DOCUMENTATION/ELECTRONICS/mini-motor-kit.pdf

-# Filament Calibration
+# Printer Calibration
-Perform these steps with any new filament brand or type.
-This is especially the case if, after changing to a different filament spool, you notice oddities like peeling off the bed surface.
+Perform these steps whenever you set up a new printer or make a major change, including swapping out the nozzle.

 Start with a "Generic profile"